 SS GARAGE COURTYARD (SS-Garagenhof)

-The former inner courtyard used to maintain transport of the Mauthausen guard and had a separate entrance.
+The former inner courtyard was used to maintain the transport of the Mauthausen guard and had a separate entrance.
 The site was generally used as a place to maintain roll-call among the SS guards, under the supervision of the commandant.
-In the 1939-1940 rarely permitted visitors, relatives of the now dead prisoners, had a chance to see the bodies within a poor lighted premise.
+From 1939 to 1940 rarely permitted visitors, relatives of the now-dead prisoners had a chance to see the bodies within poorly lit premises.
 They had no access to the main camp of the Mauthausen.
-In 1941 the administration had maintained the mass disinfection roll-calls to eliminate a risk of typhus.
+In 1941 the administration maintained the mass disinfection roll-calls to eliminate the risk of typhus.